All Episodes

 And yet his track record is atrocious and everything in between.

-What do you what are you saying?
+What are you saying?

-You the you The thoughts are racing through your mind because I can see them.
+The thoughts are racing through your mind because I can see them.

 You know, when you're on a roll, you know, you got some things to say.

-I don't I don't like to interrupt you.
+I don't like to interrupt you.

-I'm wondering if the reason why the infrastructure is such a hot mess in presidential democratic candidate Bill de Blasio's home city is because his wife stole 900 million dollars.
+However, I would like to remind everybody that, you know, the power outage and the blackout and what happened, I'm wondering if the reason why the infrastructure is such a hot mess in presidential Democratic candidate Bill de Blasio's home city is because his wife stole $900 million.

-And nobody seems to know where it is, and they keep forgetting.
+And nobody seems to know where it is and they keep forgetting.

 I mean, all we need to do is look at each and every one of these candidates and say, stop talking.